 At Scartho Infants’ School and Nursery we fully believe that reading is an important skill which aids learning in all curriculum areas.
 To this end, we are dedicated to ensuring all children enjoy reading as well as becoming confident, fluent readers.

 In Nursery children are encouraged to handle and share books, listen, enjoy and talk about stories together.
 In addition, children focus on an initial letter sound everyday through a range of activities.
 In Reception these skills are developed, and parents are invited to a meeting and given further information explaining ways to support your child to not only become a reader, but also develop a love of reading.

-At Scartho Infants’ School and Nursery phonics teaching provides the basis for reading skills and we use the Rigby publishers to provide the material for teaching your child to read throughout the school.
-Parents are given a leaflet when their child is in reception which explains how to help your child with reading.
-The Home/School Reading Record (blue book) is a record of reading and parents are requested to make a comment each time they hear their child read.
+From Reception class onwards, daily, focused phonics teaching provides the basis for reading skills and we use a wide variety of resources to provide the material for teaching your child to read throughout the school.
+Reading frequently is vital in the acquisition of reading skills, and to this end, the school expects you to support your child’s learning by hearing them read on a regular basis.
+The Home/School Reading Record (blue book) is a record of reading and parents should record when the child is heard read, including a comment.
 This provides a useful route for liaison and communication on reading matters.

 For more information on 'Letters and Sounds' please click link below. www.gov.uk/government/publications/letters-and-sounds

 For more information on the correct pronunciation of the phonic code, please click on the link below.